MicrosoftLearning/PL-900-Microsoft-Power-Platform-Fundamentals/Instructions/Labs/LAB[PL-900]_M05Lab01_Power_BI.md

 -   Connect to Common Data Service
 -   Transform the data to include user-friendly descriptions for the related records (lookups)
 -   Create and publish a report with various visualizations of the campus visits information
--   User natural language query to build additional visualizations
+-   Utilize a user natural language query to build additional visualizations
--   Build mobile view
+-   Build a mobile view of the Power BI dashboard

 ## Prerequisites